OpenBB-finance/OpenBB/website/content/statistics/modify/_index.md

 `--add` can be used to create new columns for your dataset.
 It can use any operator and allows for creating specific dummy variables or ratios.
-For example: `modify -a debt_ratio-dataset debt-dataset div assets-dataset2` will create a new column with the name 'debt_ratio' which is the debt column divided by the assets column.
+For example: `modify -a debt_ratio-dataset debt-dataset div assets-dataset2` will create a new column with the name 'debt_ratio' which is the 'debt' column divided by the 'assets' column.

 `--delete` allows you to remove any column from your dataset.
 For example `modify -d debt-thesis assets-thesis`